 From the Home tab and in the Styles section press the Conditional Formatting button and then select the Icon Sets option.
 You’ll find a large variety of icon options to choose from including arrows, shapes, flags, checks and X’s, stars and many others.
 You can adjust the rules for when each symbol appears by using the More Rules option.

-Add Highlighted Cells Rules to a Pivot Table
+Add Highlighted Cells Rules

 You can add conditional formatting to highlight cell values that fit certain rules to make them stand out.
 In this example I have created a rule to highlight cells between $100 and $300.
 You can create many different types of rules.